Quasilimiting behavior for one-dimensional diffusions with killing: Analytic results

 \subsection{Conditions on the initial distribution}

-In their version of the ratio limit theorem \cite[Theorem 3.1]{quasistat}, Steinsaltz and Evans had to pose an additional condition on the initial distribution $\nu$ and they stated the general case as an open problem.
-Their most general condition reads
+In their version of the ratio limit theorem [\citeauthor{quasistat} (\citeyear{quasistat}), Theorem 3.1], the authors had to pose an additional condition on the initial distribution $\nu$, and they stated the general case as an open problem.
+Their most general condition reads\looseness=1 { {$\mathit{ID}'$} }